 - More than 20% of adults who suffer from atopic ermatitis also have asthma (20), (21).

 Most importantly, do not freak out if your eczema flares up.
-Just relax.
-Because stress and anxiety will make it worse.
+Try to relax, as stress and anxiety will make it worse.
 I hope these natural eczema treatment options and tips will help you manage your condition.
-And if you know any other effective strategy for managing eczema, do share it in the comments section below.
+If you know any other effective strategy for managing eczema, do share it in the comments section below.

 Expert’s Answers For Readers’ Questions

 Is eczema contagious?

 Which are the areas that are usually affected?get rid of eczema